Changissnz/selfinterest/README.md

 and undoubtedly disputed with one another in contexts of familial politics, tribal affiliation, and commerce.
 Systems of alliances pre-occupied the subjects and vassals of Ancient Rome, and must have been implemented with intention from both subject and ruler to not have to see eye to eye with those personally viewed as despicable.
-The statement is a reasonable hypothesis for explaining the longevity of Ancient Rome, from republic to empire to supplantation by its eastern sibling.
+The statement is a reasonable hypothesis for supposing the longevity of Ancient Rome, from republic to empire to supplantation by its eastern sibling.
 The recorded and narrated activities of Ancient Rome provide exemplification for how the force of self-interest operates when there are many individuals, each with their own self-interest.
 The group image of